simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### CloudFront

-Eventually we are able to define the CloudFront distribution.
+Finally, we are able to define the CloudFront distribution.
-As mentioned before CloudFront comes with [a multitude of configuration options](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html) for different uses cases.
+As mentioned earlier, CloudFront has [a variety of configuration options](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html) for different use cases.
-We will not explain them here, but recommend to thoroughly read the [documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html).
-As to the many options available for the distribution, we will give a short overview of the of steps we will take to create the distribution:
+We will not explain them here, but recommend reading the [documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) thoroughly.
+Among the many options available for the distribution, we provide a brief overview of the steps we will take to build the distribution:

-1. [Origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html#using-s3-as-origin) -> We will use the S3 bucket we created earlier as the origin<cite>[^1]<cite>.
+1. [Origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html#using-s3-as-origin) -> We use the S3 bucket we created earlier as the source<cite>[^1]<cite>.
-2. [Cache keys](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/controlling-the-cache-key.html) -> Within CloudFront you can control the cache key for objects that are cached at CloudFront edge locations.
-We will use the `CacheKey` parametet to specify wich query string parameters should be included in the cache key.
-In our case we will use the `width` and `height` parameters.
+2. [Cache keys](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/controlling-the-cache-key.html) -> Within CloudFront, you can control the cache key for objects that are cached at CloudFront edge locations.
+We use the `CacheKey` parameter to specify which query string parameters to include in the cache key.
+In our case, we will use the `width` and `height` parameters.
-3. [Default cache behavior](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_DefaultCacheBehavior.html) -> We ware using the Default Cache Behavior to define how CloudFront processes requests and serves content from the origin.
+3. [Default cache behavior](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_DefaultCacheBehavior.html) -> We are using the Default Cache Behavior to define how CloudFront processes requests and serves content from the origin.
 This is also the point in which we will associate the Lambda functions with the distribution.

-In the end we will using the above parts in the definition of the CloudFront distribution.
+In the end, we will use the above parts in the CloudFront distribution definition.

 ```fsharp
 let cloudFrontDistribution =